mattes/inwx-nodejs/README.md

     console.log(response);
   });

+  // SOA serial numbers are updated by INWX automatically!

   // create record in nameserver set and delete again
   // using helper methods
   // make sure the nameserver for example.com already exists!!